searinminecraft/Vixipy/README.md

 cp compose.example.yaml compose.yaml
 ```

 Edit the file according to your needs.
-Read above for details.
+See below for details.

 2. Run the container as daemon:
 ```sh